 Problem: Cars built between April 2003 and March 2005 had known issues with the wiper motors.
 Water was able to enter the motor through the wiper arm which could cause short-circuiting and overheating within the motor, and in some cases nearby trims may melt.

 Solution: This was a manufacturing fault and should have been recalled in 2005.

 Fuel pipe leak

-Solution: Again this was another manufacturing fault which was subject to a recall in 2005.
+Solution: Again, this was another manufacturing fault which was subject to a recall in 2005.

-Problem: Any second generation Focus has the potential to have water leaking into the cabin due to faulty seals on the windows or sunroofs.
+Problem: Any second generation Focus has the potential to encounter water leaking into the cabin due to faulty seals on the windows or sunroofs.
 Check for wet patches inside and check the seals before buying.

 Solution: If this is a problem on your Focus then you need to replace the affected seal to resolve the issue.

 Power steering problems

 Problem: Focus models built from April to May 2008 could have power steering faults.
 The hoses on the power steering system were not built to specified standards, which caused them to degrade over time.
 This meant that the power steering failed and resorted back to standard steering.

 Solution: To fix this fault you will have to fit the new revised hoses to your vehicle.